Citrobacter species

 - Enteric aerobic Gram-negative bacilli [Fig 1], a normal part of gut flora.

-- Can be mistakenly identified as Salmonella; colonies on plates [Fig 2] resemble E. coli.
+- It can be mistakenly identified as Salmonella; colonies on plates [Fig 2] resemble E. coli.

-- Species associated w/ infection most commonly C. freundii, C. amalonaticus and C. koseri (previously known as C. diversus).
+- C. freundii, C. amalonaticus and C. koseri (previously known as C. diversus) are the species associated with human infection.

 - C. braakii, a member of the C. freundii complex, is described as causing infection, mainly in immunocompromised patients.

-- Commonly found in soil, water, foodstuffs and normal inhabitant of gut flora in humans and animals.
+- Citrobacter spp. are commonly found in soil, water, foodstuffs, and the typical gut flora of humans and animals.

 There's more to see -- the rest of this topic is available only to subscribers.